Short URL for this page:

 My transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The book was well proofread, with almost no typographical errors.
-My few corrections are all therefore very minor, and merely marked by a dotted underscore like this: as elsewhere on my site, glide your cursor over the underscored words to read the variant.
+My few corrections are all therefore very minor, and merely marked by a dotted underscore like this: as elsewhere on my site, glide your cursor over the underscored words to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

 Thruout the book, a number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.